Thatipramod/codealpha_tasks/CodeAlpha_sales_prediction/README.md

 ## 📌 Project Overview

-The goal of this project is to analyze how advertising expenditure affects sales and build a machine learning model that can predict sales based on advertising budgets.
+The objective of this project is to analyze the relationship between advertising expenditure and sales and build a machine learning model for sales prediction.

-The project includes data preprocessing, exploratory data analysis, multiple regression models, model evaluation and an interactive Streamlit dashboard.

-### Main Features
+The project includes:

 - 📊 Sales prediction
 - 📺 TV advertising analysis
 - 📻 Radio advertising analysis
 - 📰 Newspaper advertising analysis
-- 📈 Exploratory Data Analysis
+- 🔍 Data preprocessing
-- 🔗 Correlation analysis
 - 🤖 Multiple regression models
 - 📋 Model performance comparison
 - 🎯 Actual vs Predicted analysis